MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_script.rst

 The types *string*, *function*, *table*, *thread*, *userdata* and *cdata* have a semantic by *reference*, meaning that variables, arguments, return values, etc., do not store their instances directly but a *reference* to them.
 As a consequence, any assignment makes a copy of the *reference* and the instance becomes shared, i.e. references have a semantic by *value* but changing the content of the value does change the copy. [#f12]_

-The types *string*, *function* [#f13]_, *thread* , :var:`cpx` *cdata* and numeric (:literal:`log`):literal:`range` *cdata* have a hybrid semantic.
+The types *string*, *function* [#f13]_, *thread*, :var:`cpx` *cdata* and numeric (:literal:`log`):literal:`range` *cdata* have a hybrid semantic.
 In practice these types have a semantic by *reference*, but they behave like types with semantic by *value* because their instances are immutable, and therefore sharing them is safe.

 Concepts
 --------

-The concepts are natural extensions of types that concentrate more on behavior of objects [#f8]_than on types.
+The concepts are natural extensions of types that concentrate more on behavior of objects [#f8]_ than on types.
 MAD-NG introduces many concepts to validate objects passed as argument before using them.
-The main concepts used in this textbook are listed below, see the \hyperref[ch:mod:types]{\TT{typeid} module for more concepts:
+The main concepts used in this textbook are listed below, see the :doc:`typeid </mad_mod_types>` module for more concepts:

 *lengthable*
 	An object that can be sized using the length operator :literal:`#`.
 Strings, lists, vectors and ranges are examples of *lengthable* objects.